Malik Clements

-Malik Clements (born October 4, 1996) is a professional Canadian football linebacker for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+Malik Clements (born October 4, 1996) is an American former professional former linebacker who played in the Canadian Football League (CFL).

 College career

 Clements played college football for the Cincinnati Bearcats from 2015 to 2018.
 He played in 34 games where he had 187 total tackles, nine for loss, two sacks, two forced fumbles, one fumble recovery, and one interception.

 Professional career

 Edmonton Elks

 Clements signed with the Edmonton Elks on January 24, 2020, but did not play that year due to the cancellation of the 2020 CFL season.
 He made the team following training camp in 2021 and played in his first career professional game on August 7, 2021, against the Ottawa Redblacks.
 He played in seven regular season games where he had 11 defensive tackles and two special teams tackles.
 Following a head coaching change by the team, Clements was released in the following offseason on February 17, 2022.